Firing of Rick Spielman raises a question for Vikings: Who's got next at general manager?

-A list of potential candidates to replaced Rick Spielman as Vikings general manager.
+A list of potential candidates to replace Rick Spielman as Vikings general manager:

 Jamaal Stephenson, co-director of player personnel, Vikings